openminted/alvis-docker/guidelines.md

-# Guidelines for deploying a Alvis component based on docker
+# Guidelines for deploying a Alvis component based on docker (DRAFT)
 An Alvis instance exists as a docker image.
 The image is packaged with all required to run Alvis and its components.

 {% blurb style='tip', title='Important notice' %}